athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 📡 I like **B2B companies**, including SaaS, B2B marketplaces, platforms, data and API businesses, platforms & infrastructure, systems of record, unglamorous plumbing, and anything involving network effects.

 🛍 I generally **steer clear of consumer businesses**, d2c and ecommerce, edtech, healthcare, RE and crypto.
-You're welcome to pitch me if your startup falls in those categories, but my probability of investment is low.
+You're welcome to pitch me if your startup falls in those categories, but I'm unlikely to invest.

 🚀 I like to see genuine **technological or business model innovation**.
 Solving hard problems is a valuable moat.